|TV Jones Spectrasonic|

 The guitars standard colour was black with a large white pickguard.
 It features 2 TV Jones Alnico PowerTron Humbucking pickups.

 The fingerboard is made of African padauk wood and is topped with 22 frets and pearloid dot inlays.
 The Gretsch logo is inlaid on the headstock.
-The 15.25 inch body is bound as is the neck.
+The 15.25 inch body is bound.
 The body is 1.875 inches deep.
 The neck has position markers on the side.

 The controls consist of one volume and one tone knob on the guitars lower bout and a selector switch on the top bout.